wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-azure-migrate-set-up/includes/set-up-prerequisites.md

 ## Finding Azure Migrate

 You configure Azure Migrate in the Azure portal.
-You can find Azure Migration Tools at the bottom of the Azure portal home screen, or search for “migrate” in the search box.
+You can find Azure Migration Tools at the bottom of the Azure portal home screen, or search for "migrate" in the search box.

 ![Azure migration tools](../media/migrate-azure-tools.png)